Systems of Consanguinity and Affinity of the Human Family: Impact

 Already in his own times Systems of Consanguinity made a significant intellectual impact.
 Karl Marx read both Systems and Morgan's subsequent book Ancient Society (1877) which built on and extended the arguments of the previous one.
 Morgan's thought became foundational in Marx's development of his theory about the relation between evolution, social organization, and historical materialism.
 Posthumously, Marx' notes on Ancient Society were edited by Friedrich Engels and published as The Origin of the Family, Private Property and the State.

 The book also cemented the comparative study of systems of kinship as a core topic of anthropology.
 Much of the earliest work in anthropology was aimed at refuting Morgan's central theses about social evolution, primitive promiscuity, and group marriage.
 Franz Boas reacted against the social evolutionism in Morgan's work, but the Boasian cultural anthropology also saw the study of kinship systems and social organization as central.
 Bronisław Malinowski considered Morgan's work an outdated form of comparative ethnology, and referred to it only as an example how not to do anthropology.
 But Morgan was defended by scholars such as W. H. R. Rivers, who considered it a valid pursuit to understand cultural history by using the comparative method.
 Rivers' student A. R. Radcliffe-Brown was also highly critical of Morgan, but had an extensive knowledge of Systems of Consanguinity which he used as a basis for his own seminal studies of Native American kinship patterns.
 Neo-evolutionist anthropologists such as Leslie White also worked to rehabilitate Morgan's interest in cultural evolution.
-Anthropologists have generally agreed that Morgan's main discovery was the fact that kinship terminology has relevance to the study of human social life.
+Anthropologists have generally agreed that Morgan's main discovery was that kinship terminology has relevance to the study of human social life.
 In this way, although Morgan's conclusions about social evolution are now generally considered speculative and fallacious, the methods he developed and the way he reasoned from his data were groundbreaking.